0422 428 584

 A soft suspension keeps the listing visible to customers but flags it as unverified, and local search rankings drop sharply.
 A hard suspension removes the listing from Search and Maps entirely.
 In both states, the owner loses management access.
 If you can still see your listing in Maps but it shows unverified or has lost the trust signals, you’re in soft-suspension territory and the fix is usually re-verification rather than a full appeal.

 Suspensions in 2026 aren’t random bad luck.
-The 234 cases we’ve supervised since early 2025 say the same thing in 234 different ways: triggers are knowable, configuration errors are auditable, and the difference between a 24-hour reinstatement and a 5-week appeal queue is almost always the quality of the evidence pack and the discipline of the editing history.
+The 300 cases we’ve supervised since February 2025 say the same thing in 300 different ways: triggers are knowable, configuration errors are auditable, and the difference between a 24-hour reinstatement and a 5-week appeal queue is almost always the quality of the evidence pack and the discipline of the editing history.

-If you’re suspended right now, the Google Business Profile reinstatement service is built around exactly this dataset, 230 of 234 reinstated, no result no fee on the done-for-you tier, Dorian personally supervises every case.
-If you’re not suspended yet, book a 30-min strategy call or email [email protected].
+If you’re suspended right now, the Google Business Profile reinstatement service is built around exactly this dataset, 295 of 300 reinstated, and the done-for-you tier is reinstated or refunded, Dorian personally supervises every case.
+If you’re not suspended yet, or email seo@searchscope.com.au.
 A profile audit before the suspension is cheap.
 After it, it isn’t.